Read this first if you are having trouble installing EmEditor

 If you wish to change the default settings, you can use following options:

-For instance, if you wish to install EmEditor specifying a registration key and the name of licensee, run:
+For instance, if you wish to install EmEditor only for the current user specifying a registration key and the name of licensee, run the following command:

 There are many options for Windows Installer.
 For details, run: